 Local charities are dependent on the support of a more limited population and therefore have to consider whether their supporters will continue to provide the finance necessary to operate continuously.
 For example, a local charity supporting disabled sports could be profoundly affected by the development of facilities funded by central or local government.

 Every charity is confronted by distinctive strategic and operational risks, of which the Council must take account in developing and implementing its plans.
 International aid charities are vulnerable to country risk and currency risk, so plans have to take account of local conditions in countries whose populations they serve.
 Many such countries may, of course, be inherently unstable politically.
 Operational risk for charities arises from the high dependence on volunteer workers, including the extent to which they can rely on continued support, as well as problems of internal control.

 For example, many charities staff their shops with the help of unpaid retired people, but there is some debate as to whether future generations of retired people will be as willing to do this for nothing.
 As many charities have to contain operating expenses in order to ensure that their objectives can be met, it is often difficult or impossible for them to employ full-time or part-time paid staff to replace volunteer workers.
 Risks also arise from the social environment, particularly in times of recession, when members of the public may be less disposed to give to benefit others as their discretionary household income is reduced.
 There is some evidence of ‘charity fatigue’ in the UK.
 This arises when the public feel pressurised by so many different competing charities that they feel ill disposed to give anything to anyone at all.

-Written by a member of the Paper F1 examining team
+Written by a member of the Accountant in Business examining team